Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 How did your relationship with your grandfather influence your childhood?

 My grandfather played a significant role in my childhood.
-He was always there to support me, share stories, and teach me valuable lessons.
-His love and attention made me feel secure and cherished, which is why the panda toy symbolizes our special bond.
+He was always there to support me, teach me valuable lessons, and share stories.
+His love and guidance shaped my values and helped me develop a strong sense of security and confidence, which I cherish to this day.

 Do you think toys play an important role in childhood development?

-In addition to my panda, I loved building blocks and action figures.
-Building blocks allowed me to create and explore my imagination, while action figures sparked my interest in storytelling and adventure.
-Each toy contributed to different aspects of my playtime.
+Aside from my panda, I loved building blocks and action figures.
+Building blocks allowed me to create and explore my creativity, while action figures sparked my imagination through storytelling.
+Each toy contributed to different aspects of my development and playtime adventures.

 Band 7